GGbond-study/FedHarmo/README.md

 ## 💻 Requirements
 Please review the following requirements and install the packages listed in the `requirements.txt` file.
 ```bash
 $ pip install --upgrade pip
 $ pip install -r requirements.txt
 ```

+## 📚 Data Preparation
+Download the required datasets and unzip them to ../Dataset/ folder.
+Please reorganize the dataset according to the structure specified in the tree.txt file.  \
+Download links: endoscopic polyp dataset, prostate MRI dataset(IN [FedEvi](https://github.com/JiayiChen815/FedEvi)).  \
+Navigate to the data/ folder and run python prepare_dataset.py to transform the original dataset into *.npyformat.  \
+Run python data_split.py to divide the data into training, validation, and test sets.  \

 ## 🚀 Usage
 For endoscopic polyp segmentation, the command for execution is as follows: